Hugos68/vite-plugin-pagefind/README.md

 ## Usage

-Add the plugin to your vite config:
+Add the plugin to your `vite.config.ts`:

 ```ts
 import { defineConfig } from 'vite';